AbdAlftahSalem/dart-tradingview-ta/README.md

 ## Important

 - Keep tradingview-ta up to date for new features and bug fixes: `flutter pub add tradingview_ta`
+- This project is a Dart implementation of the [python-tradingview-ta](https://github.com/AnalyzerREST/python-tradingview-ta) package, originally developed in Python.
+It provides technical analysis indicators and strategies for analyzing trading data from the TradingView platform.

 ## Features